isabella232/sign-integrations.en/help/workday/quick-start.md

     ![Configure Review Document Step](images/configure-rd-stepsmaller-575.png)

 1. Optionally, add a ‘redirect user’ for capturing ‘decline to sign’ actions.
-When users decline, Workday reroutes the documents to a configured security group for review.
+When users decline, [!DNT Workday] reroutes the documents to a configured security group for review.

-From the related actions menu of a *Review Documents* step, select **Business Process &gt; Maintain Redirect**.
+From the related actions menu of a [!UICONTROL Review Document Step], select **[!UICONTROL Business Process]** > **[!UICONTROL Maintain Redirect]**.
 Next, select one of the following:

-* **Send Back**: To enable security group members to send a step back to a prior step in the business process.
+* **[!UICONTROL Send Back]**: To enable security group members to send a step back to a prior step in the business process.
 The business process restarts from that step.
-* **Move to Next Step**: To enable security group members to forward a step to the next step in the business process.
+* **[!UICONTROL Move to Next Step]**: To enable security group members to forward a step to the next step in the business process.
-* **Security Groups**: To redirect steps in the business process flow.
-Security groups that display at this prompt are selected in the business process security policy in the *Redirect* section.
+* **[!UICONTROL Security Groups]**: To redirect steps in the business process flow.
+Security groups that display at this prompt are selected in the business process security policy in the Redirect section.

 ## Business process step notes {#business-process-step-notes}